BenedettaValpreda/randomization_project/README.md

 # Randomization Project
 ## Project objective
 In this project I imagine a policy evaluation application and I compare two settings using Monte-Carlo simulations.
-The primary aim is to show that under randomization we can **accurately** assess the impact of a policy, specifically with no bias.
+The primary aim is to show that under randomization we can **accurately** assess the impact of a policy, namely with no bias.

 ## Case study and Data
 Suppose we want to evaluate the impact of a training program on the earnings of young individuals in a given country.